DKFN/CSST/README.md

 CSST was developped for the needs of [NACT](https://github.com/DKFN/NACT) but aims to cover your needs too.
 Feel free to contribute to the project !

+However, be aware that for the time being my main focus is NACT alpha version.
+As such, some stuff are partially implemented only to answer the needs of NACT (especially in CSSTTs)

 ```
 I STRONGLY recommend to NOT use this lib before having higher performance needs for Triggers.